muziejus/transverse/index.md

 Note: Space is not, importantly, just smooth space open for movement.
 It’s not paths everywhere linking nodes together.
 Disruptions, barriers, and other obstacles not only prevent movement but even force the formation of new paths to go around them.
-These obstructions are what I call
+These obstructions are what I fancifully call

 ---